micha-p/sqldump/README.md

 Therefore they are avoided, and identifiers and values are transmitted in separate query fields and quoted after importing.
 Numbers in limits are not quoted and therefore filtered by a strict regular expression.

-##### SQL-injection via names of input forms
+##### SQL-injection via Names of input fields

-Query identifiers as taken from input forms might be altered as well, but as these values are looked up taking column names, they are just ignored.
+Query keys as taken from input forms might be altered as well, but as these values are looked up taking column names, they are just ignored.

 ##### Javascript-Injection via Identifiers and Values